Planning Application Requirements

 Outline planning applications

-When an outline planning application is submitted there will always be a requirement to detail the use and amount of the development.
-There is also a basic level of information required for the layout, scale and access aspects of the proposal even if they are to be reserved for future consideration.
+When an outline planning application is submitted there will always be a requirement to detail the use, amount and access point(s) of the development.
+There is also a basic level of information required for the use, a layout, scale and access aspects of the proposal even if they are to be reserved for future consideration.